mawngo/go-batch/README.md

 Multiple `LoadBatchFn` can be run concurrently, but they will never share the same keys sets.

 See [loader cache example](examples/loadercache/main.go).

+### Cancellation

+Cancelling the context may* only affect the request that is waiting to be loaded.

+The last context provided to `Load` or `LoadAll` before the batch load is started will be used as the batch context.

 ---
 There is a [java version of this library](https://github.com/mawngo/batch4j).